 Is there a Negative PE Ratio?

 Yes.
 A company can have a negative PE Ratio if it has not made any profit in the previous year.
 But it is impossible to put a value or number on the ratio because the PE ratio consists of price divided by Earnings; if there are no earnings, the formula does not work.
 You will often see a negative PE ratio reported as N/A or Blank.

 The PE Ratio TTM refers to the PE ratio for the “Trailing Twelve Months”; this means the price divided by earnings is calculated based on the previous 12 months.
 The TTM differs from the calendar year from January 1st to December 31st.

 What is the Forward PE Ratio?

 The forward PE Ratio is calculated based on the current stock price divided by the company’s estimated earnings for the next full financial year.
-This is only an estimate and is calculated based on the average earnings expectations of either a group of analysts or the company’s earnings forecast for the next fiscal year.
+This is only an estimate based on the average earnings expectations of analysts or the company’s earnings forecast for the next fiscal year.

 Example: Using a PE Ratio to Compare Facebook, Apple, Amazon, Netflix & Google

 - Facebook PE Ratio 28